-Operating expenses showed a declining trend on a quarterly basis starting from fiscal year ended April 30, 2009.
+Operating expenses showed a declining trend on a quarterly basis starting from the quarter ended April 30, 2009.
 This declining trend is mainly related to continuing decrease in investor relation expenses, travel and promotion, and office and general expenses.
 Management had expected the deterioration in the market conditions and in early 2008 started reviewing its planned spending and had taken some initial measures to conserve cash where possible.

-I. 1st Quarter Ended July 31, 2009
+I. 2nd Quarter Ended October 31, 2009